civicrm/civicrm-sysadmin-guide/docs/install/wordpress.md

 ## Trouble-shooting Resources

-Review the **[Installation and Configuration Troubleshooting](https://wiki.civicrm.org/confluence/display/CRMDOC/Installation+and+Configuration+Troubleshooting)** section of our wiki for help with problems you may encounter during the installation.
+Review the [Troubleshooting](/troubleshooting.md) page for help with problems you may encounter during the installation.

 You can often find solutions to your issue by searching the **[installation support section of the community forum](http://forum.civicrm.org/index.php/board,64.0.html)** and you can check out the **Installation section of our FAQs**.